jhpyle/docassemble/_docs/objects.md

-If the individual is `client`, then `client.pronoun_possessive('fish')` returns "your fish," "his fish," or "her fish," depending on whether `client` is the user (see the [note above]) and depending on the value of `client.gender`.
+If the individual is `client`, then `client.pronoun_possessive('fish')` returns "your fish," "his fish," "her fish," or "their fish" depending on whether `client` is the user (see the [note above]) and depending on the value of `client.gender`.
 `client.pronoun_possessive('fish', capitalize=True)` returns "Your
-fish," "His fish," or "Her fish."
+fish," "His fish," "Her fish," or "Their fish."

 If you want to refer to the individual in the third person even if the individual is the user, write `client.pronoun_possessive('fish',